 Like it or not, then, it looks as though we will have to contend with a nuclear-armed Iran.
 Are the ayatollahs rational enough to be contained and deterred by Israel’s pre-existing nuclear reputation, not to mention U.S. overt and overwhelming power?
 Once the Iranians cross the threshold, will the region settle into an unfortunate but manageable balance of terror—or will they toss their bomb at Israel regardless of the national and personal suicide it means?
 Our historical research offers no clear answer to this question, and the two of us hold different opinions that are no better informed than those of other lay observers.
 What we did learn from studying the mistakes of the Egyptians and Soviets in 1967 is that embracing any option, and especially a massive military intervention, just because something has to be done is a potentially calamitous way to conduct policy—the first rule of warfare being that whatever can go wrong will go wrong.

 At a conference in Washington last October, our faces must have betrayed our dismay when a panel including a U.S. general and his Israeli counterpart came within an inch of explicit calls to bomb Iran forthwith.
 Someone at our table, clearly exhilarated by the prospect, noticed and asked our opinion, which was “heaven forbid.”
 “So, you’ve been deterred!” he sneered.
 You bet.

 Isabella Ginor and Gideon Remez are research fellows at the Truman Institute of the Hebrew University in Jerusalem.
-Their book, Foxbats Over Dimona, won the Silver Medal in the inaugural award of a new book prize from the Washington Institute for Near East Policy.
+Their paper “Her Son, the Atomic Scientist: Mirra Birens, Yuli Khariton, and Max Eitingon’s Services for the Soviets” appeared in the Journal of Modern Jewish Studies.